-Entire contents ©2017 Traxxas.

-All rights reserved.
-Traxxas, 4-Tec,

-Ready-To-Race, Ready-To-Win,

-and ProGraphix are trademarks or

-registered trademarks of Traxxas.

-Other brand names and marks are

-the property of their respective

-holders and are used only for

-purposes of identification.
-No part

-of this manual may be reproduced

-or distributed in print or electronic

-media without the express

-written permission of Traxxas.

-Specifications are subject to change

-without notice.
+Entire contents ©2022 Traxxas.
+Traxxas, Ready-To-Race, Ready-To-Win, and ProGraphix are trademarks or registered trademarks of Traxxas.
+Other brand names and marks are the property of their respective holders and are used only for purposes of identification.
+No part of this manual may be reproduced or distributed in print or electronic media without the express written permission of Traxxas.
+Specifications are subject to change without notice.